-I am a Tavistock Institute certified coach offering leadership and executive coaching.
-My approach is informed by a background of nearly 20 years in the field of psychotherapy and mental health, combined with my interest in business and the psychology of organisational dynamics.
-My previous experience includes working in the private, public and third sectors.
-10 years ago, I co-founded Brighton and Hove Psychotherapy and developed it into the thriving practice it is today.
+Sam is a Tavistock Institute certified coach offering leadership and executive coaching.
+Her approach is informed by a background of nearly 20 years in the field of psychotherapy and mental health, combined with a special interest in business and the psychology of organisational dynamics.
+Sam’s background includes working abroad in large corporations and multi-lingual teams as well as in the public and third sectors in the UK.
+Sam is one of the founding partners of Brighton and Hove Psychotherapy.

-I coach individuals by first understanding their challenges and areas of aspiration and growth, and then exploring together some of the barriers to achieving their desired goals.
-My approach is facilitative and exploratory, but also focused on achieving the best result for my clients.
-This entails a sensitivity to knowing when to direct, manage, facilitate, educate or listen.
-But ultimately, I am guided by my clients.
-My aim is to help people see what can be achieved when they tap into their potential.
+She coaches individuals by first understanding their challenges and areas of aspiration and growth, and then exploring together some of the barriers to achieving their desired goals.
+Her approach is facilitative and exploratory, but also focused on achieving the best result for her clients.
+This entails a sensitivity to knowing when to direct, manage, facilitate, educate or simply listen.
+Her aim is to help individuals and organisations see what can be achieved when they tap into their potential.

 - Understanding and reducing stress at work

 - Career development or change in career direction

 - Developing and improving interpersonal and communication skills